codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do robots eat guacamole?
-With computer chips.
+I'll tell you what often gets over looked... garden fences.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+.at is the top-level domain for what country?
- 1. 200
+ 1. Argentina
- 2. 1000
+ 2. Australia
- 3. 500
+ 3. Austria
- 4. 100
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  200
+  Austria
 </details>